Kaseya cyberattack: Hackers want $70 million for decryption | DW | 05.07.2021

 On Saturday, US President Joe Biden said there would be a response if investigations determined the Kremlin was linked in any way.

-The Swedish grocery chain closed a large number of its nearly 800 stores over the weekend after the software used to run its registers was breached in a cyber attack
+The Swedish grocery chain Coop reported the software used to run its registers was breached in the ransomware attack

 In Sweden, the grocery chain Coop said the vast majority of its 800 stores would be closed on Sunday for a second day because their cash register software supplier was down.
 A pharmacy chain, a gas station chain, the state railway and the public broadcaster SVT were also compromised.